 The most common myth with live bands is that the music would be canned and stale as well.
-The reality is that is often the case with a Disc Jockey since they tend to limit their music library only wedding live band In Los Angeles and other sought-after numbers.
+The reality is that is often the case with a Disc Jockey since they tend to limit their music library to only to Bands For Weddings In California and other sought-after numbers.
 So, in case you or your relatives wanted to hear a specific number since it is special to you or them, the DJ may not have it.
 But live music band members sometimes welcome the challenge of requests and they also know how to perform on a wide variety of music instantly, therefore, they are likely to know your requests and be capable of paying it just for you live.

 It would be loud for the room: